Pipo Nguyen-duy

 Pipo Hieu Nguyen-duy (born 1962) is a fine art photographer, and a professor of Photography at Oberlin College.

-Early life
+Early life and education

 Pipo was born in Hue, Vietnam in 1962.
 As a teenager, he competed on the Vietnamese national table tennis team.
 In 1975 at age 13, he left Vietnam for the United States as a boat person.

-Pipo graduated from Carleton College in Northfield, Minnesota in 1983 with a BA in Economics after which he moved to New York.
+Pipo graduated from Carleton College in Northfield, Minnesota in 1983 with a BA in Economics after which he moved to New York City.
+He completed his Master of Arts in Photography from the University of New Mexico, Albuquerque in 1992 and his Masters of Fine Arts in 1995.

 Career

-Pipo completed his Master of Arts in Photography from the University of New Mexico, Albuquerque in 1992 and his Masters of Fine Arts in 1995.